What we provide

 We provide comprehensive analytical support during the development of drug formulations.

-Our research and development (R&D) services combine innovative approaches, modern instrumentation and advanced knowledge in the field of analytical science in order to achieve high performance of analytical methodologies and quality data.
+Our research and development services combine innovative approaches, modern instrumentation and advanced knowledge in the field of analytical science in order to achieve high performance of analytical methodologies and quality data.

 Every method is thoroughly tested to ensure its compliance with regulatory requirements and its ultimate performance, robustness and transferability.